marqant-lab/laravel-medialibrary-graphql/README.md

 php artisan vendor:publish --provider="Marqant\LaravelMediaLibraryGraphQL\Providers\LaravelMediaLibraryGraphQLServiceProvider" --tag=config
 ```

-In this config you can specify a model to assign files to ('models.main') and many other settings.
-The model should implements `Spatie\MediaLibrary\HasMedia` interface and use `Spatie\MediaLibrary\InteractsWithMedia` trait.
+In this config you can specify a model to assign files to ('models.default')
+ and many other settings.
+The model should implements `Spatie\MediaLibrary\HasMedia`
+  interface and use `Spatie\MediaLibrary\InteractsWithMedia` trait.

 For example User model: